A Few Accomplishments

-We evaluated the technology of a major cinema firm listed on the New York Stock Exchange for potential purchase.
+Technology review of a potential major acquisition in the cinema space, listed on the New York Stock Exchange.

 - UK Film Council's Digital Screen Network

-DCN was the first government-funded effort to install digital projectors in cinemas, initiated in 2004.
-Our guidance and assistance helped to make it a success.
+The first government-funded effort to install digital projectors in cinemas, initiated in 2004.
+Specification development and bid review.

 - "The Chasm"